This post may contain affiliate links. Please read our disclosure policy.

 • Add a pinch of salt to the onions, the butter, pomegranate molasses and allspice.
 Mix well and add the 3 tbsp of olive oil and crank up the heat to medium high.
 Mix often but let them get crispy on the edges.
 It should be like 5-10 minutes.

 • Preheat your oven to 350℉.
 Brush some olive oil onto the pita, sprinkle with za'atar and a bit of salt.
-Set on a wire rack inside of a baking sheet and bake at 350°F for 6-8 minutes.
+Set on a wire rack inside of a baking sheet and bake for 6-8 minutes.
 You want them toasty but not crispy.

 • Spread the labneh on a plate, top with the caramelized onions, almonds, mint, flaky salt and a generous amount of salsa macha or chili crisp.